 The Biochemistry & Biophysics Graduate Program is an interdepartmental graduate program with training faculty drawn from the Biochemistry, Biology, Chemistry, and Physics departments.

 All Biochemistry & Biophysics PhD students are guaranteed funding, including stipend, full tuition, and health insurance while they are completing their studies and are maintaining satisfactory progress towards their degree.
-The student stipend in 2019-2020 is $34,000.
+Student stipend in 2020-2021 is $35,000 (as of July 1, 2020).